hernanponcedeleon/Dat3M/README.md

 ```
 The `-cat` option specifies the path to the CAT file.

-For programs written in the `.bpl`, `\<target>` specify the architectures to which the program will be compiled.
+For programs written in `.c` and `.bpl`, `<target>` specify the architectures to which the program will be compiled.
 It must be one of the following:
 - none
 - tso
 - power